Tracking-the-trackers/Tracking-the-trackers/index.md

 * Legal and regulatory basis for fighting back against trackers
 * GDPR and other data privacy laws around the world
 * Industry fightback (and ways to manage the regulatory burden)
-     - IAB, ICC Categories and Consent Management Platforms {This and the next are second level bullets}
+     - IAB, ICC Categories and Consent Management Platforms
-     - Dark Patterns to deceive users to “consent” to tracking
+     - Dark Patterns to deceive users to consent to tracking